Nurhachius: Classification

 The describers pointed out several similarities with the Pteranodontoidea and one, the warped deltopectoral crest of the humerus, unique to just the clade Istiodactylus + Anhangueridae.
 A cladistic analysis performed by Wang and colleagues showed that Nurhachius was a member of the Istiodactylidae.
 Its position as being closely related to Istiodactylus was supported by a 2008 analysis by Lü Junchang.

 In 2008 Lü also suggested that Nurhachius was a junior synonym of another istiodactylid from the same ecosystem, Liaoxipterus.
 However, a 2012 analysis by Mark Witton found that these two istiodactylids were not identical and, more importantly, did not group together in a phylogenetic tree.
 Witton also noted that they did not actually group together in Lü's study either.

 In 2019, the membership of the Istiodactylidae was confirmed by Zhou and colleagues.
 In their phylogenetic analysis, both species of Nurhachius (N. ignaciobritoi and N. luei) were recovered within the family Istiodactylidae as sister taxa, and basal members of the family.
 The cladogram below follows their topology.

+A phylogenetic analysis by Hone et al. (2024) instead recovered the genus to be paraphyletic, with N. luei being closer to Hongshanopterus.